O-Bernal/CSI293---Capstone-Project/README.md

 # Melody Rider

-Melody Rider is a rhythm-based game developed using Unity and .NET Core.
+Melody Rider is a rhythm-based web game developed using Unity and .NET Core.
+This capstone project was more to demonstrate an understanding of my skills learned at RTC than to showcase a finished product.
+As such, there are currently no plans to finish this project.

 ## License